-Reach out to the broader St. Louis community through Campus Ministry service outings.
-Through the Center for Service and Community Engagement, oportunities are available for long-term and short-term service commitments.
+Through the Center for Service and Community Engagement, opportunities are available for long-term and short-term service commitments.

 Deepen your understanding of outreach and justice through direct service, theological reflection, and social analysis in the St. Louis community.

-Travel to service and immersion sites throughout the U.S., Latin America , and the Caribbean to experience solidarity among vulnerable communities.
-BreakOut sites include New Orleans, Appalachia, the Rosebud Reservation in South Dakota, El Salvador, Jamaica, Belize, and several other destinations.
+Travel to service and immersion sites throughout the U.S., Latin America, and the Caribbean to experience solidarity among vulnerable communities.
+Sites have included: New Orleans, Appalachia, the Navajo Nation, El Salvador, Jamaica, Belize, and several other destinations.